folksgl/identity-give-idemia/README.md

 The Idemia microservice is a Python Django application that uses the Django Rest Framework to expose an API for in-person-proofing functions to GIVE.

+## Why this project
+The GIVE Idemia microservice aims to provide in-person proofing capabilites to the GIVE API via its upstream Idema integration.
+The Idemia microservice has the following goals:
+* Provide locations for the in-person-proofing process
+* Expose the Idemia pre-enrollment endpoints

 ## CI/CD Workflows with GitHub Actions
 The most up-to-date information about the CI/CD flows for this repo can be found in the [GitHub workflows directory](https://github.com/18F/identity-give-ipp-idemia/tree/main/.github/workflows)